-"Otherwise, if it is fighting for defense, for rescue - it is a sin NOT to fight and let your loved ones get hurt or killed or have your country destroyed"
+"If it is fighting for defense, for rescue - it is a sin NOT to fight and let your loved ones get hurt or killed or have your country destroyed"

 Editor's note: We recently ran an article about Systema, the ancient Russian Martial art that is rooted in Russian Christianity.
 In this article, Mr. Vasilev, a well-known Systema trainer in Canada (you can find his site here), explains the seeming oxymoron: a fighting system based on a religion of love and peace.